Skip to content

 HA!
 Leisure reading, like anyone has even time for that.
 When I finished medschool and residency, I entered the world armed with the knowledge and skills and the unbridled confidence of a young doctor.
 And a healthy disdain for the

-savitr April 19, 2022April 19, 2022 Neuroscience Read more
+Savitr April 19, 2022April 19, 2022 Neuroscience Read more

 Atlas and Axis